tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     String::valueOf

-This time, the left hand side refers to the type where a static method, in this case `valueOf` can be found.
+This time, the left hand side refers to the type where a static method, in this case `valueOf`, can be found.
 It's equivalent to this lambda

     x -> String.valueOf(x))